spacetelescope/stpsf/docs/jwst.rst

     Prototype implementation - Not yet fully tested or verified.

-Note that WebbPSF does not model the spectral dispersion in any of NIRISS' slitless spectroscopy modes.
-For wide-field slitless spectroscopy, this can best be simulated by using WebbPSF output PSFs as input to the aXe spectroscopy code.
+Note that STPSF does not model the spectral dispersion in any of NIRISS' slitless spectroscopy modes.
+For wide-field slitless spectroscopy, this can best be simulated by using STPSF output PSFs as input to the aXe spectroscopy code.
 Contact Van Dixon at STScI for further information.
 For SOSS mode, contact Loic Albert at Universite de Montreal.

-The other two slitless spectroscopy grisms use the regular pupil and do not require any special support in WebbPSF; just calculate monochromatic PSFs at the desired wavelengths and assemble them into spectra using tools such as aXe.
+The other two slitless spectroscopy grisms use the regular pupil and do not require any special support in STPSF; just calculate monochromatic PSFs at the desired wavelengths and assemble them into spectra using tools such as aXe.

 Coronagraph Masks